ccb-hms/GWASCatalogSearchDB/README.md

 - `direct_subclasses_only`— include only the direct subclasses of the given search terms, otherwise all the resources annotated with inferred subclasses of the given terms are returned

 Each search term must be an EFO term specified by its compact uniform resource identifier ([CURIE](https://www.w3.org/TR/curie/)).
-For example `EFO:0005741` which is the short form of [http://www.ebi.ac.uk/efo/EFO_0005741](http://www.ebi.ac.uk/efo/EFO_0005741).
+For example `EFO:0005741` is the short form of [http://www.ebi.ac.uk/efo/EFO_0005741](http://www.ebi.ac.uk/efo/EFO_0005741).